arunwagle/twilio-servicenow-aws-findagent-or-escalate-ivr/README.md

   1. Click Functions and Assets > Services > Create Service.
   2. Provide a service name - findagent-or-escalate-ivr-service
   3. Click Add > Add Asset
-    a.
-Provide name - agent_list.json.
+    - Provide name - agent_list.json.
 Change scope to **public**
-    b.
-Copy the contents of twilio-servicenow-aws-findagent-or-escalate-ivr/assets/agent_list.json to the editor.
+    - Copy the contents of twilio-servicenow-aws-findagent-or-escalate-ivr/assets/agent_list.json to the editor.
-    c.
-Modify the phone numbers to use for agent and escalation list to match the test phone numbers to be used for the demo.
+    - Modify the phone numbers to use for agent and escalation list to match the test phone numbers to be used for the demo.
-    d.
-Save.
+    - Save.
   3. Click Add > Add Function
-    a.
-Provide function name - /execute.
+    - Provide function name - /execute.
 Change function scope to **public**
-    b.
-Copy the contents of twilio-servicenow-aws-findagent-or-escalate-ivr/demo-ivr-twilio-fns/execute.js to the editor.
+    - Copy the contents of twilio-servicenow-aws-findagent-or-escalate-ivr/demo-ivr-twilio-fns/execute.js to the editor.
-    c.
-Modify AGENT_LIST_URL in execute.js to to point to the url of the asset deployed above.
+    - Modify AGENT_LIST_URL in execute.js to to point to the url of the asset deployed above.
-    d.
-Save.
+    - Save.
   4. Click Add > Add Function
-    a.
-Provide function name - /update_incident.
+    - Provide function name - /update_incident.
 Change function scope to **public**
-    b.
-Copy the contents of twilio-servicenow-aws-findagent-or-escalate-ivr/demo-ivr-twilio-fns/update_incident.js to the editor.
+    - Copy the contents of twilio-servicenow-aws-findagent-or-escalate-ivr/demo-ivr-twilio-fns/update_incident.js to the editor.
-    c.
-Modify AGENT_LIST_URL in execute.js to to point to the url of the asset deployed above.
+    - Modify AGENT_LIST_URL in execute.js to to point to the url of the asset deployed above.
-    d.
-Save.
+    - Save.
   5. Click Settings > Dependencies
-    a.
-Add axios dependencies
+    - Add axios dependencies
   6. Click Settings > Environment variables
-    a.
-SN_API_TABLE_ROOT - Your ServiceNow developer instance "Table" url https://dev86397.service-now.com/api/now/table/
+    - SN_API_TABLE_ROOT - Your ServiceNow developer instance "Table" url https://dev86397.service-now.com/api/now/table/
-    b.
-SN_USER - ServiceNow username(twilio_demo_user)
+    - SN_USER - ServiceNow username(twilio_demo_user)
-    c.
-SN_PASSWORD - Password of the above user.
+    - SN_PASSWORD - Password of the above user.
-    d.
-FROM - Phone number provisioned in Step2 above
+    - FROM - Phone number provisioned in Step2 above
-    e.
-FLOW_SID - Flow Sid.
+    - FLOW_SID - Flow Sid.
 This is available from the Studio > Flows
   7. Deploy All <br/><br/>

 ```Step 4:``` Create **Studio Flow**.  <br/>